Real-Time Support for Moms at BMCC

 Prototyping & Refining

-While BMCC deliberated over the survey platform, I created a low-fidelity prototype to help stakeholders visualize the new digital survey logic and get excited about the solution.
+I created a low-fidelity prototype to help stakeholders visualize the digital platform in practice.

-I dropped in the new survey language refined by our copywriter, Meg, to make the clinical surveys more conversational and clear:
+I included new survey language refined by our copywriter, Meg, to make the clinical surveys more conversational and clear:

 Description for Anxiety survey, Before: